atheeth96/pseudo_hard_attention_gates/README.md

 **Number of epochs** : 200<br/>

 # Results
- subject to publication in MICCAI 2020
+ subject to publication in EMBC 2021